WFisher828/Batch_Sequential_Designs_in_Bayesian_Preference_Elicitation/README.md

 #3 - HIGH: multiply expectation by 4.0 and covariance by 0.25
 snr = int(sys.argv[1])
 ```
+Now, to run the experiment directly in the notebook, one will comment-out/delete "int(sys.argv\[1\])" and replace it with 1 (integer, not string!) for the low SNR setting, 2 for the medium SNR setting, and 3 for the high SNR setting.

+If one has access to a computing cluster, they may download the notebook as a python file and write a Bash script to run all three experiment settings as a Batch job array, using parameter_file_AO_MO_JMP_exp.txt as the inputs.

 **To Do List**: <br />
 --------